-The BRET Office of Career Development is available to advertise your postdoc position, share a colleague's job posting, and assist with training grant text.
+The BRET Office of Career Development is available to speak at your next seminar, advertise your postdoc position, share a colleague’s job posting, and assist with training grant text.

-- The BRET Career Development social media via THIS ELECTRONIC FORM (current postdocs and graduate students will see the opening on the the Office of Career Development bi-weekly e-newsletter, blog, and Twitter feed.)
+To advertise an open postdoc opportunity in your lab through BRET Career Development social media, complete THIS ELECTRONIC FORM.
+Current postdocs and graduate students will see the opening on the the Office of Career Development bi-weekly e-newsletter, blog, and Twitter feed.

 Has a colleague or university partner submitted a job opening to you to share with trainees?
 We are happy to advertise this position on our website and in our bimonthly newsletter.

 Note: the Office of Career Development does not guarantee that it will post each submitted opportunity and has the right to deny postings they deem inappropriate or inapplicable.